pureskillgg/dsdk/README.rst

 Description
 -----------

-Do data science with CS:GO.
+Do data science for games.

 Installation
 ------------